IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Classifier Output
-Classifier output should consist of a 7-column CSV file containing Cell IDs and probability scores for whether a cell is clean (1) or affected by one of 5 classes of artifacts (2-6).
+Classifier output should consist of a 7-column CSV file containing Cell IDs and probability scores for whether cells are clean (1) or affected by one of 5 classes of artifacts (2-6).

 ```
 CellID,1,2,3,4,5,6